 Reasons Why Law Degree Seems to be Hard

-Most of the time, even before you start your law school experience, you will probably hear that getting a law degree is quite hard.
+Most of the time, even before you start your law school experience, you will probably hear that getting a law course is quite hard.
 But how difficult is it really, and what makes law degree harder than other undergraduate degrees?

 In this article, we have shared some reasons why and how challenging it is to pursue a law degree—